Staff Profile

 Senior Lecturer in Sport Science and Injury

-I am an experienced accredited practitioner and educator with previous roles spanning professional football, rugby and supporting international para-athletes.
+I am an experienced, accredited practitioner (UKSCA and BASES) and educator with previous applied roles in professional football, rugby league and international para-athletes.
 I enjoy supporting the development of young professionals through education and hope to make a lasting impact through my passionate and enthusiastic approach to teaching and researching.

 Further information